PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

-**Article Projet Rework Order Page**

 ---
 layout: post
-title: &quot;The new order pages in PrestaShop 1.7.7&quot;
+title: "The new order pages in PrestaShop 1.7.7"
-subtitle: &quot;Introducing the revamp of order pages&quot;
+subtitle: "Introducing the revamp of order pages"
 date: 2020-05-12 12:00:00
 authors: [PrestaShop]
 icon: icon-leaf